IntroductionReview a day-by-day description of the Rakiura Track. The Rakiura Track is a 3-day circuit which can be walked in either direction.

 Places to stay

-There are two huts (Port Willam and North Arm) and three campsites (Maori Beach, Port William and North Arm) on the Rakiura Track.
-Note, campsites are not adjacent to the huts.
-Camping is only permitted at the designated campsites.
+The campsites are not adjacent to the huts.
+Camping is only allowed at these designated campsites.
 When camping, you may not use hut facilities, but a cooking shelter, water supply and toilet are provided at each site.

 Distance: 8 km